Ryzee119/usb64/INSTALL.md

 <img src="./images/install_basic.png" alt="basic" width="75%"/>

 # Advanced Usages
+* Use a USB hub to connect up to four usb64 compatible controllers.
+An externally powered hub may be required.
 * Hardwire a custom N64 controller to the designated IO (Each digital pin is internally pulled-up, Analog input respect to VCC, VCC/2 is central position).
 * Hook up a Raspberry Pi or similar via I2C and send button presses via I2C.